arkency/multigit/README.md

 # multigit
-Tools to deal with multiple git repositories #microservices
+Tools to deal with multiple git repositories

 ## Example output